 Testing windows are set within the examination months of April and October of each year.
 Each window will be open for 10 days.
-The October 2019 exam window will run from October 14 - 23, 2021 and the April 2022 exam window will run from April 21 - May 3, 2022.
+The October 2021 exam window will run from October 14 - 23, 2021 and the April 2022 exam window will run from April 21 - May 3, 2022.

 Will I have the choice of taking the exam in paper‐and pencil or computer‐based format?

 No. The CHES® and MCHES® exams are only offered in computer‐based format, with two modalities: Live Remote Procotring, or a Prometric Test Center location.

 Has the application/registration process changed with computer-based testing?

-The application review and eligibility process will remain the same with computer-based testing as it was with the paper-based version.
-All applications and eligibility determinations will be directly handled by NCHEC.
-There will be application deadlines similar to the application procedure with paper‐and‐ pencil format, however, instead of the four application deadlines, there will be three: early bird, regular, and late registration.
+The application review and eligibility process will be directly handled by NCHEC.
+There are three registration periods: early bird, regular, and late registration.
 However, scheduling of the time and place of your examination will take place through Prometric.
 It can all be completed online or by phone.

 When are the application deadlines for the computer-based testing?